-Due to the above factors, and further alleviated in the current uncertain economic environment as a result of COVID-19 pandemic, we consider the area to be associated with a significant risk of material misstatement, which requires our increased attention in the audit.
+Due to the above factors, and further alleviated in the current uncertain economic environment as a result of COVID-19 pandemic effects, we consider the area to be associated with a significant risk of material misstatement, which requires our increased attention in the audit.
 As such, we determined it to be a key audit matter.

-- and inspection of publicly available information; - challenging the LGD, PD and EAD parameters in the model, by inspecting the Company's experience studies, assessing any changes thereto in 2020 and making related inquiries of the Management Board and relevant credit risk personnel; - assessing the appropriateness of the Company's staging of exposures, including identification of exposures with SICR.
-Considering COVID-19 pandemic outbreak impact and the related increase in forbearances and payment holidays we also challenged the identification of SICR for exposures that have been subject to any of the forbearance options offered by the Company.
+- Board of Directors with the assistance of our own financial risk management specialists and inspection of publicly available information; - challenging the LGD, PD and EAD parameters in the model, by inspecting the Company's experience studies, assessing any changes thereto in 2021 and making related inquiries of the Management Board and relevant credit risk personnel; - assessing the appropriateness of the Company's staging of exposures, including identification of exposures with SICR.
+Considering COVID-19 pandemic outbreak impact and the related increase in granted forbearances and payment holidays we also challenged the identification of SICR for exposures that have been subject to any of the forbearance options offered by the Company.
 As part of the procedure, we also tested the appropriateness of the impairment rates applied in the model for exposures in a given stage; - critically assessing the reasonableness of the ECL allowances, including both the share of the gross non-performing exposure in total gross exposure and the non-performing loans provision coverage; - assessing the adequacy of the Company's disclosures on the loss allowances and credit risk management in the notes to the separate financial statements.